andrewwhitten/awesome-salesforce-architect/README.md

 * [Salesforce Architect Trailmixes (filter on Trailmixes)](https://trailhead.salesforce.com/en/search?keywords=architect) - Comprehensive and free online Trailhead lessons to get you ready for your certification exams.
 Consensus is that these are a great start, but extra study and experience is ussually needed to pass the architect level exams
 * [Focus on Force (PAID)](https://focusonforce.com/salesforce-certifications/) - FoF have good study guides and practice exam questions to get you ready for your Certified Application Architect (CAA) exam
 * [TOGAF](https://www.opengroup.org/togaf) - the inspiration to Salesforce's new SOGAF framework, and well regarded in its own right.
 Vendor neutral.
+* [MuleSoft](https://training.mulesoft.com/certification) - really quite different to the Salesforce platform, but worth learning about as a Salesforce Architect

 ### Blogs
 * [Salesforce Architects Blog](https://medium.com/salesforce-architects) - Official Architect blog